GanduriKumar/feedback-analytics-agent/README.md

 - Add docstrings for all functions and classes
 - Implement proper error handling
 - Include security considerations in all code
+- Use Pydantic V2 validators for input validation
+- Implement comprehensive logging

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - **ChromaDB** for efficient vector database functionality
-- **LangChain** for agent orchestration framework
+- **LangChain** and **LangGraph** for agent orchestration framework
 - **Ollama** for local LLM inference
 - **PRAW** for Reddit API access
 - **Sentence Transformers** for semantic embeddings
+- **FastAPI** for modern API framework
 - Community contributors and feedback

 ## Support